mixxxdj/manual/source/chapters/library.rst

 **Cover/Album Art**

-  Mixxx can display any cover art that it finds for a track in the library.
+  Mixxx can display cover art it finds for a track in the library.
-  The search algorithm will check locally for available cover art, and chooses the first cover that appears in the following list:
+  It will search for available cover art in the following places in order and will use the first one it finds:

-    1. The first cover saved in the ID3v2 :term:`tags<metadata>` of the track
+    1. The first image saved in the track's ID3v2/Vorbis :term:`tags<metadata>`
-    2. If just one image file exists in the track folder take that.
+    2. An image file in the track folder (if there is only one image file there.)
     3. :file:`%track-file-base%.jpg` in the track directory for :file:`%track-file-base%.mp3`
     4. :file:`%album%.jpg`
     5. :file:`cover.jpg`